 THROUGH GETTING STAKEHOLDERS ONBOARD

-To reach this goal, the two entrepreneurs decided to develop an online platform where relevant stakeholders would come together and have direct access to any information on raw materials they might need.
+To reach this goal, the two entrepreneurs decided to develop a platform where relevant stakeholders would come together and have direct access to any information on raw materials they might need.
 While the initial idea was to establish a link between product manufacturers and recyclers, Mesbah and Jordi soon found out that was no easy task.

 Talking to a variety of companies, they realized that brands are not necessarily interested in having a direct communication line with recyclers, mainly due to their reluctance to share IP-sensitive information.